-“Peaches shipped in from out of state are picked before fully ripe, and will soften over time, but won’t get sweeter,” explains Lynda Johnson, nutrition & health education specialist with MU Extension.
+“Peaches shipped in from out of state are picked before fully ripe, and will soften over time, but won’t get sweeter,” explains Lynda Johnson, former nutrition & health education specialist with MU Extension.

 You can easily obtain locally grown fruit by visiting area orchards, roadside produce stands and farmer’s markets.
 Several counties across Missouri have peach orchards, particularly Lafayette County, ranked number one in Missouri for its fruit and berry production.

 For best quality, select peaches that are firm to slightly soft and free from bruises.
 The best sign of ripeness in a peach is a creamy or golden undertone, often called “ground color.”
 Fresh peach fragrance also indicates ripeness.
 Avoid peaches with a green ground color as they lack flavor and usually shrivel and become tough rather than ripen.

 Firm, ripe peaches with good ground color will become fully ripe and soft in three to four days when kept at room temperature.
 Peaches are ready to eat when they give to gentle palm pressure.

 To store fully ripe peaches, place in the refrigerator and use within three to five days.
 For ease in peeling, Johnson suggests dipping peaches into boiling water for about 30 to 60 seconds, then plunging them into ice water.
 The peach skins will slip right off.
 To keep cut peaches from browning, drizzle with lemon or orange juice, or use a commercial ascorbic acid mixture as directed.